 - Sets the stage for future upgrade of “last mile” fibre optics to homes from the node

-- The “last mile” of copper cable acts as the bottle neck and throttles speeds.
+- Speeds are comparable to cable internet as the “last mile” of copper cable acts as the bottleneck and throttles speeds

-- The speed to price ratio
+- Poor speed to price ratio

 What is cable internet?

 Cable internet describes a connection the same copper coaxial cable network as cable TV and is the most prevalent internet network type in Canada.
 Data is transmitted via high-frequency electrical signals to users through a designated channel and a subscriber cable modem.

 - More affordable due to older, low-cost cables and reasonable market competition

 - Fast and stable enough for browsing and most video streaming and online gaming needs